Cody-j-w/holbertonschool-low_level_programming/singly_linked_lists/README.md

 Accepts a list node and a string, and creates a new node using that string as it's value, and inserting itself in the list ahead of the given node, setting itself as the new head

+## add_node_end

+See above, except the new node is added to the end of the list